 Aerosol particles were collected on TEM grids, filters or on TiO2 substrate films.
 For TEM, STEM and STEM-EDX particles were collected in a diffusional collection chamber on TEM grids (Quantifoil® R 1.2/1.3 on Cu or Au 200 mesh grids + 2 nm C, Grosslöbichau, Germany) for 2 h for each configuration.
 Teflon filters (2 μm pore size, 47 mm diameter, Pall Corporation, Port Washington, USA) were installed after the coagulation volumes to collect the aerosol particles for gravimetric analyses for 6h for all metals.
-Aerosol particle size distribution measurements confirmed quantitative collection of the metal and TiO2 NPs.

-Alternatively, a film of TiO2 substrate (TiO2 electrodes opaque, Solaronix, Aubonne, CH) was used and exposed to a metal aerosol flow for 6h (Au and Pt) and 12h (Cu, Ni).
+Alternatively, a film of $TiO_2$ substrate ( $TiO_2$ electrodes opaque, Solaronix, Aubonne, CH) was used and exposed to a metal 110 aerosol flow for 6h (Au and Pt) and 12h (Cu, Ni).